Quick Links for Sunday, June 28

-We are thrilled to announce that we will begin regathering as a church for corporate worship beginning this Sunday, May 31, which is fittingly the Day of Pentecost!
-Of course, we will take a number of precautions as we ease back into our worship routine out of love for our neighbor.
+We are thrilled that we began regathering as a church for corporate worship on Sunday, May 31.
+Of course, we are taking a number of precautions as we ease back into our worship routine out of love for our neighbor.
 To help us regather successfully, please review these guidelines, the essentials of which are listed below:

 - Since the nursery and Children’s Church will not yet be offered, please keep your children close at all times.

 - Households will sit together, keep six feet of distance from others, and wear masks.